brianyi14/honda-accord-prices/report.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-For a nested F-Test, the null hypothesis is that the coefficients of all the additonal predictors is zero.
-The alternative hypothesis is that at least one of the coefficients of the additional predictors is not zero.
 The F-statistic is 4.7448, which is not equal to one, indicating we should reject the null hypothesis.
-The p-value of 0.007187 is significant so we can reject the null hypothsis.
-In other words, the addition of the terms that involve mileage is a significant improvement in predicting the price of a Honda Accord.
+A p-value of 0.007187 is significant so the addition of the terms that involve mileage is a significant improvement to our quadratic model in predicting the price of a Honda Accord.

 **Model \#4 is better than Model \#3.**

 ------------------------------------------------------------------------

-Now let us compare Model \#2 (multiple linear) to Model \#4 (complete second order)
+We finally compare Model \#2 (multiple linear) to Model \#4 (complete second order).

 ``` r
 anova(mod2, mod4)